updated November 10, 2022

 8. King's Bluff

-King's Bluff in Middle Tennessee and Southern Kentucky's designated rock climbing locale.
+King's Bluff is Middle Tennessee and Southern Kentucky's designated rock climbing locale.
 Climbs vary in difficulty and technicality, so it's a good spot for kids and novices, as well as more advanced climbers.
 Please remember to help keep the area clean and take out everything you bring in.

 9. Greenway